kewalaka/terraform-azure-starter-template/README.md

 ## Updating Terraform versions

-Main.tf includes logic to pin to a specific version of Terraform and providers in use (AzureRM & AzureAD).
+The included [main.tf](main.tf) includes logic to pin to a specific version of Terraform and providers in use (AzureRM & AzureAD).